sebashwa/vixl44/README.md

 # vixl44
-Create pixel art with vim movements inside the console
+Create pixel art inside your terminal using vim movements